RP-12000/pianotilespro/README.md

-The **Score** is calculated differetly.
+The **Score** is calculated differently.

-Let M denote the number of notes in the largest interval in the game for which no notes have a judgement state of **Bad** or **Miss**
+Let M denote the number of notes in the largest interval in the game for which no notes have a judgement state of **Bad** or **Miss**.

-Let N denote the total number of notes in the game
+Let N denote the total number of notes in the game.

-Then the final score is equal to overall_acc * 900000+M/N * 100000
+Then the final score is equal to overall_acc * 900000+M/N * 100000.

 Depending on the final score, you can get these different **Grades** in the game: